Shoilee/dh_entity_linking_v2/workflow/dataConversion/README.md

 ## Data Conversion and enrichment
-1. [convert_csv2rdf](convert_csv2rdf) script convert csv files into nq files based on the conversion metadata specifciations of the csv files in folder [conversion_metadata](conversion_metadata).
+1. [convert_csv2rdf](convert_csv2rdf.py) script convert csv files into nq files based on the conversion metadata specifciations of the csv files in folder [conversion_metadata](conversion_metadata).
      - To run this script you need to provide path-to-directory where your csv and metadata is stored.
-     - convert_csv_to_rdf() expects your csv and conversion metadata json file is in the same folder.
+     > Note: convert_csv2rdf.convert_csv_to_rdf() expects your csv and conversion metadata json file is in the same folder.
 2.  enrich data with the [enrich_data_bronbeek](enrich_data_bronbeek) script to add provenance activity (i.e., acqusition events, former owner and objects related to person.)